Golden Years (David Bowie song): Promotion and release

 On 4 November 1975, Bowie appeared on the American television show Soul Train, miming "Fame" and the then-unreleased "Golden Years".
 Bowie was the second white artist to appear on the programme, after Elton John six months earlier.
 During the performance and interview, he was visibly intoxicated and, according to Pegg, was at a "new low in coherency".
 Bowie later felt ashamed for his behaviour, recalling in 1999 that he had failed to learn "Golden Years" and was scolded afterwards by the show's DJ.
 Spitz describes the appearance as "canny" and "awkward", while O'Leary calls it Bowie's "loneliest, saddest television appearance".
 The resulting film clip was used as the song's unofficial music video for promotion worldwide.
-Like the relationship of "Rebel Rebel" with Diamond Dogs (1974), "Golden Years" was a somewhat unrepresentative teaser for the then-upcoming album.
+Like "Rebel Rebel" in relation to Diamond Dogs (1974), "Golden Years" was a somewhat unrepresentative teaser for the then-upcoming album.

-RCA released "Golden Years" as the lead single from Station to Station on 21 November 1975 while the album was still being finished.
+RCA released "Golden Years" as the lead single from Station to Station on 21 November 1975, while the album was still being finished.
 Its B-side was the Young Americans track "Can You Hear Me?" with the catalogue number was RCA 2640; it featured a length of 3:30.
-The song subsequently appeared as the second track on Station to Station, between the title track and "Word on a Wing", with a longer length of 4:03.
+The song subsequently appeared as the second track on Station to Station, between the title track and "Word on a Wing", running 4:03 minutes.
 According to Pegg, the single version is "essentially" the album version with an earlier fade.
 The song would later appear as the B-side of fellow Station to Station track "Wild Is the Wind" in November 1981.
 An updated single version of "Golden Years" was released in 2011 to coincide with the re-release of Station to Station.
 Four new remixes were provided by DJs from radio station KCRW in California.